Got 8 Hours Of Sleep & Still Feel Groggy When You Wake Up? This Could Be Why

 To ease into a deep, restorative night's sleep, your body and nervous system need to be able to relax.
 This will help you not only fall asleep faster but stay asleep and cycle through the sleep stages effectively.
 One way to help do this is with a magnesium supplement.

-mbg's magnesium+, for example, has been found in research to reduce stress and calm neurotransmitter hyperactivity, with additional research finding it reduces the stress of the nervous system, promoting a steady state of relaxation that helps you stay asleep longer and wake up refreshed.
+mbg's sleep support+, for example, has been found in research to reduce stress and calm neurotransmitter hyperactivity, with additional research finding it reduces the stress of the nervous system, promoting a steady state of relaxation that helps you stay asleep longer and wake up refreshed.

 "That's kind of the starter.
 It's tried and true," Rountree says of magnesium on the podcast.
 "We've been using magnesium to help people sleep forever."